kennymason/daily-notes-manager/README.md

 - An 'Archiving' feature, which automatically moves older Daily Notes to a specified folder
 - The ability to rollover unfinished tasks from the previous Daily Note
 - The ability to copy specific blocks of content from the previous Daily Note (with the ability to specify 'from'/'to' headings)

+### Using this Plugin

+Download the latest release, and move the folder to the `.obsidian/plugins/` directory in your Obsidian Vault

+Enable this plugin in 'Settings > Options > Community Plugins' in your Vault

+Configure in 'Settings > Community Plugins > Daily Notes Manager'